- Oops!Something went wrong.Please try again later.

-BGC's revenues and pre-tax Adjusted Earnings for the second quarter of 2019 are now expected to be above the mid-point of the range of its previously stated guidance.
-This outlook was contained in BGC's financial results press release issued on May 7, 2019, which can be found at http://ir.bgcpartners.com.
+Against a backdrop of weaker industry volumes across rates and foreign exchange,1 BGC's revenues for the second quarter of 2020 are now expected to be slightly below the low-end of the range of its previously stated outlook, while its pre-tax Adjusted Earnings are anticipated to be slightly above the low-end of the range.
+Additionally, BGC's margins benefited from its improved payout ratio related to its Fenics platform.2 The Company's outlook was contained in BGC's financial results press release issued on May 5, 2020, which can be found at http://ir.bgcpartners.com.

 Non-GAAP Financial Measures

 This document contains non-GAAP financial measures that differ from the most directly comparable measures calculated and presented in accordance with Generally Accepted Accounting Principles in the United States ("GAAP").
-Non-GAAP financial measures used by the Company include "Adjusted Earnings before noncontrolling interests and taxes", which is used interchangeably with "pre-tax Adjusted Earnings"; "Post-tax Adjusted Earnings to fully diluted shareholders", which is used interchangeably with "post-tax Adjusted Earnings"; "Adjusted EBITDA"; and "Liquidity."
-These terms are defined later in this document.
-All non-GAAP results discussed herein are comparable to and reconciled with the most directly comparable GAAP figures from BGC's continuing operations.
+Non-GAAP financial measures used by the Company include "Adjusted Earnings before noncontrolling interests and taxes", which is used interchangeably with "pre-tax Adjusted Earnings"; "Post-tax Adjusted Earnings to fully diluted shareholders", which is used interchangeably with "post-tax Adjusted Earnings"; "Adjusted EBITDA"; and "Liquidity".
+The definitions of these terms are below.

 Adjusted Earnings Defined